Vietnam Historical Trip. Day 3: Ho Chi Minh City

 We had shark fin soup for lunch today

-While the clinging spirit of the Vietnamese is symbolized by the tunnel, the War Remnant Museum depicts great history lesson of the struggling against the invading forces.
-Pictures of bodies blown to pieces, children crying over their dead parents body and every other gruesome scenery.
-We could feel the sorrow and tears shed of the people fate.
+While the clinging spirit of the Vietnamese is symbolized by the tunnel, the War Remnants Museum depicts a great history lesson of the struggle against the invading forces.
+Pictures of bodies blown to pieces, children crying over their dead parents' bodies, and every other gruesome scenery.
+We could feel the sorrow and tears shed for the people's fate.

 A visit that mostly comes after the Chu Chi tunnel